-So, how do you bring joy to other people while you are having a blue Christmas?
+So, how do you bring joy to other people while you are enduring tough times?
 It doesn’t all involve presents.
 You don’t have to be wealthy to make others happy, so first step away from the credit card.
+Your family members and loved ones probably don’t really need more stuff anyway.
 Joy isn’t about stuff, often the best gift you can give someone is your presence.
 That might seem counter intuitive when you are sad yourself, but it’s true.

-Who do you know that’s going through a similar loss to yours?
-There are other people in your life who are missing someone, who have lost something.
+Though we rarely talk publicly about grief or sadness it is pretty certain that someone in your circle of friends or family is also blue this Christmas.
+There are other people in your life who are missing someone, or who are experiencing a loss of some sort.
 Make a point to reach out, even if just to send a Christmas card with a heartfelt note.
 You’ll make someone feel less alone, which is perhaps the best gift you can give.
 Maybe no one seems to notice that your husband died this year and you’re alone for the first time on Christmas, so be the person who acknowledges that loss for someone else.

-It’s a hard time of year to be one of the forgotten folks in our country.
-An elder in a nursing home without family nearby, the homeless vet estranged from his family, the runaway teenager.
-There are lots of people who feel alone and forgotten this time of year, you might be one of them.
+It’s a hard time of year to be one of the forgotten people in our country.
+People like an elder in a nursing home without family nearby, the homeless vet estranged from his family, or the runaway teenager.
+There are many people who feel alone and forgotten this time of year, you might be one of them.
 Be the person who remembers.
-Get out of your house and join folks caroling at the local nursing home, or go with a local church putting on a Christmas service there.
-Or call up and find out if there are residents who will have no visitors on Christmas day, show up for people who expect nothing and you’ll give them (and yourself) the world.
-It isn’t hard and it doesn’t require a lot, if you can bring along some simple gifts: good hand cream, a CD of oldies, Christmas cookies.
-Mostly, show up, listen to their stories, and tell your own.
-You might just make a new best friend.
+Get out of your house and a group caroling at the local nursing home, drive your elderly neighbor to Christmas Eve service, or call a local nursing home and find out if there are residents who will have no visitors on Christmas day.
+Show up for people who expect nothing and you’ll give them (and yourself) the world.
+It isn’t hard and it doesn’t require a lot.
+The greatest gift you can gift is your presence: show up, listen to their stories, and tell your own.
+You might just make a new friend.

-If it’s too hard to be home on Christmas day find a soup kitchen or shelter that’s doing a Christmas meal and spend the day helping out people who are mostly forgotten while everyone is home with their family.
+If it’s too hard to be home on Christmas day find a soup kitchen or shelter that’s doing a Christmas meal.
+A change of location, and a break from your regular traditions can be just what you need.
 Eat dinner with the homeless vet, listen without judgement to the runaway kid, sling some mashed potatoes and turkey around.
 You’ll feed more than hungry stomachs and you will almost certainly find your own heart and soul lightened as well.

 Even if you aren’t normally part of a religious community you might want to look into “Blue Christmas” or “Longest Night” services.
 Many churches, realizing that this is a difficult time of the year for a lot of people, have begun doing something about it.
 Usually falling around the solstice (December 21st) these services acknowledge the darkness in our lives.
 Most of them have times and rituals meant to honor missing loved ones, or other losses that have taken place in our lives.
 They honestly face sorrow, anger, and struggle in the midst of Christmas cheer.
 And these sorts of rituals can be deeply healing.
 If you would like to put together this type of service for yourself or others here some examples that are great places to start.